bryanlougheed/MatCal/README.md

 (2) For newer versions of Matlab (2012b and later): Go to the Home tab, look under the Environment section and click and click Set Path.
     For older versions of Matlab (2012a and earlier): Go to the File menu, select Set Path.

-(3) Click Add Folder to permanently add the MatCal directory to your Matlab search path.
+(3) Click Add Folder to permanently add the 'matcal' directory to your Matlab search path.

 (4) Click OK and then Save to get back to the Matlab interface.